msaari/relevanssi/readme.txt

 * Minor fix: The Bricks compatibility was improved, Relevanssi now notices changes to Bricks posts more often.
 Relevanssi also only reads the text from the `_bricks_page_content_2` custom field.

 == Upgrade notice ==
+= 4.17.0 =
+* Large number of bug fixes and general improvements.

 = 4.16.0 =
 * Indexing update; please reindex after the upgrade!
 Oxygen 4 compatibility.